dxrgrabowski/dxrgrabowski.github.io/source/_drafts/3-tiniest-elf.md

 ### PHDR fields needed for modification
 The fields we will need to modify in PHDR are:
 - p_offset (Offset in the file) now (0x0):
   - This represents where the segment starts in the file.
-We will have only one segment with code, we set it to 0x80
+We will have only one segment with a code, we set it to 0x80
 - p_vaddr (Virtual address in memory):
-  - This is where the segment will be loaded in memory.
+  - This is where the segment will be loaded into memory.
 You can choose a reasonable virtual address, typically aligned, like 0x400080 (just after the headers, matching the p_offset).
 - p_paddr (Physical address):
   - This is generally ignored for most modern systems, so you can either mirror p_vaddr or set it to 0x0.
 - p_filesz (Size of the segment in the file):